-Surface area in current selection New 1 [A2]: 40.47
+Surface area in current selection New 1 [Å2]: 40.47

-- Dihedral angles φ (phi), ψ (psi), and ω (omega) are displayed only for proteins. φ and ψ define the structure of a protein's backbone since ω is a rigid angle describing the peptide bond. - Dihedral angles α (alpha) through ζ (zeta) and χ (chi) are displayed only for nucleotides. α through ζ are defined by the position of a residue's backbone atoms while χ describes the orientation of the base. - Median B-factor The median temperature factor in a residue or ligand.
+- Dihedral angles φ (phi), ψ (psi), and ω (omega) are displayed only for proteins. φ and ψ define the structure of a protein's backbone since ω is a rigid angle describing the peptide bond. - Dihedral angles α (alpha) through ζ (zeta) and χ (chi) are displayed only for nucleotides. α through ζ are defined by the position of a residue's backbone atoms while χ describes the orientation of the base.

+Median B-factor - The median temperature factor in a residue or ligand.
 For NMR files, this is typically 0.0.

-• Occupancy - A list of alternate location codes and occupancies.

-• Surface area in current selection is displayed only when a surface has been applied to all or part of a selection.
+Occupancy - A list of alternate location codes and occupancies.
+Surface area in current selection is displayed only when a surface has been applied to all or part of a selection.
 The display shows the area, in square Angstroms, for the part of the surface that is contained in the selection.
+Actions ▼ Actions Export selection details to file Copy 2D structure to clipboard Show GLU in Ligand Expo Click the relevant link to export data to a file, copy data to the clipboard, or open a browser window to the relevant page of the PDB or Ligand Expo databases.